HemalathaNK/Medicine-Reminder-App/README.md

-# Medicine-_reminder_android-studio
+# Medicine Reminder App Using Android Studio
-a medicine reminder app that notifys you like an alarm clack whenever the medicine is scheduled
+A medicine reminder app that notifys you like an alarm clack whenever the medicine is scheduled

 this project is entirely developed in android studio